$SU_2(\mathbb{C})$ symmetry in quantum spin chain ground states and Haldane's conjecture: Ground states of Hamiltonian in quantum spin chain

 \section{Ground states of Hamiltonian in quantum spin chain}

-\vsp We are left to discuss few motivating examples for this abstract framework we have developed so far to study symmetry of Hamiltonian $H$ that satisfies (3) and (14).
-Before we take specific examples, we recall some well known results in the following proposition for our reference.
+\vsp We are left to discuss few motivating examples for this abstract framework, developed so far to study symmetries of Hamiltonian $H$ that satisfies (3) and (14).
+Before we take few specific examples, we recall some well known results in the following proposition for our reference and its conquences in light of results proved in section 3 and 4.

 \vsp \begin{pro} Let $H$ be a Hamiltonian in quantum spin chain $\IM= \otimes_{\IZ} \!M_d(\IC)$ that satisfies relation (3) with $h_0 \in \IM_{loc}$.
 Then the following statements are true: